grapp-dev/stacks/docs/docs/use-spacing.md

 title: useSpacing
 ---

-- use `useSpacing` hook in your custom components to ensure that they follow proper spacing rules
+`useSpacing` allows using proper spacing rules in your custom components.

 ```tsx
 import { useSpacing } from '@mobily/stacks'